Types of Functions in Python

 Multi = a * b

-In the next line, the print statement is to print the output of the multi-variable.
+In the next line, the print statement is to print the multi-variable output.

 print("After Calling :", Multi)